ErpNetDocs/tech/modules/community/social-interactions/notifications/index.md

 > [!NOTE]
 > The UI in some apps might require the user to actually click on the notification in order to mark it as read.

+## Follow levels and Notifications

+Social Follows indicate interest about an object in the system.
+Follow levels idnicate the strength of this interest and thus act as triggers for the creation of notifications.
+Follow level is applied per notification class, not as a global “enable/disable notifications” switch:

+- Comment/Chat classes notifications are always created for TAGGED/FOLLOW/FAVORITE Follow levels.
+- Record Update classes notifications are created only when Follow level ≥ FOLLOW,
+- Implicit document-state change notifications (NT_DOC_STATE_IMPLICIT) are created only when Follow level = FAVORITE and this Favorite object is respected across all relevant follows for the document, which means that at least one relevant Favorite enables the creation of a notification upon State change, and the system must deduplicate so a single status change generates exactly one NT_DOC_STATE_IMPLICIT per recipient, even if multiple Favorite paths exist.

 ## Notification classes

 Each notification has a class which specifies the type of the notification.
 Additionally, all notification classes are grouped for better classification.